timholds/font-familiarity/PROJECT_NOTES.md

 ## Bugs
 [x] critical:  there's an off by one error in the labels mapping.
 When I try to use a super overfit model on the frontend, it returns the wrong class with super high certainty!
 Checking this out closer, I notice it's predicting the class 1 off from the correct class.
 For example, on an image of the "yesseva" font, the model predicts "yesteryear" with 99.5% certainty.

+# ML TODO
+[ ] model experimentation: data augmentation - vary positioning/layout, font size and style, color and background color, text itself
+[ ] try a clip model of same font different font?
+[ ] train a classifier model and use the average class features to find which classes are closer or more similar to each other and return the top 5
+[ ] do we get anything out of top eigenvectors of the data covariance matrix
+[ ] distance between their mean images
+[ X ] how can i make the model name legible / get returned from the train script? the filename itself has some of the hyperparams baked in - for example `fontCNN_BS64-ED512-IC16.pt`
+- solution: create a ml.utils file with get_model_path() a